 Transparency note: other copywriters may work differently.
 When hiring a copywriter, you should definitely cover how they work, and how involved they like their clients to be in the process.
 If you really need to be involved at every step, you want to make sure that the copywriter you’re hiring works like that, too.
 Figuring that piece up front will solve a whole lot of frustration in the working relationship.

 Secret #3: I Put Thought Into Your Delivery Date Quote.

 If you were to watch me work, you’d realize I can spit out a landing page in a couple of hours.
-Blog posts can be written and posted in just about an hour, when I’m deeply familiar with the industry already and just have to spit out information.
+Sales pages rarely take me longer than a day to complete.

 But your delivery date is still likely going to be a couple of weeks away.

 So many business owners come to copywriters asking for 24 hour turnaround times, or 72 hour turnaround times.
 While that technically might be possible, it’s not very fair to ask of copywriters, and it’s not taking into account the 36 million things that I do on a daily basis that aren’t copywriting.

 - Writing proposals for other prospects that I’ve talked to recently

 - Writing contracts for you and other new client projects

 - Invoicing and collecting payments for recently (or not so recently) completed projects